Crofton Landscapers – North Cowichan

 You should also use a length of string running from end to end in the middle running down the slope you need for the water to drain.
-Remember, you will need a drop of 1 inch for every ten feet in length if you want the water to drain properly.
+Remember, to drop of 1 inch for every ten feet in length if you want the water to drain properly.

-Now for the real fun, you need to dig a hole in the shape of your new area that is about 10 inches deep to make room for the landscaping fabric, gravel, and sand, while leaving enough room for the final layer of bricks, stones, or pavers to sit just above the ground when set.
+Now for the real fun, dig a hole in the shape of your new area that is about 10 inches deep to make room for the landscaping fabric, road base, and sand, while leaving enough room for the final layer of bricks, stones, or pavers to sit just above the ground when set.

-One last thought here, you are going to be digging out a heck of a lot of dirt and need to have somewhere in your landscaping to dump it sorted out before you begin.
+One last thought here, you are going to be digging out a heck of a lot of dirt, so have somewhere in your landscaping to dump it sorted out before you begin.
 Not sure what to do with it?
-Why not create a raised garden or fill a few planters instead of paying someone to haul it away?
+Why not make a raised garden or fill a few planters instead of paying someone to haul it away?